Please leave this field empty.

 In the pilgrimage centres of the Brazilian Northeast—remote rural shrines that attract hundreds of thousands of visitors in the high season—are found what are locally… more»

-Some travellers never return.
+Serpentine Gallery catalogue, 1989 Some travellers never return.
 They become villagers instead.
-It happened to one that I know, the symbolist of Itaparica.
-An American landscape painter, his masterwork is the… more»
+This happened to a man I know, the symbolist of Itaparica.
+An American landscape… more»

 31 July 1998 • 6,547 words • Reportage & Criticism